Tara Raghuveer on Evictions in Kansas City

 “I grew up in Kansas City, but I lived in a part of town where I was surrounded by enormous privilege and had enormous privilege myself,” she said.
-“After graduating from Harvard, I returned to a city where I was building relationships and sitting across the table from low-income people with whom I could not relate to at all but were living just 10 minutes away from my parents’ house.
-That shook me to the core; it changed the course of my life.”
+“When I started my research, I found myself building relationships with poor folks and people of color living just 10 minutes away from my parents house, but seemingly in a different reality entirely.
+That shook me to my core; it changed the course of my life."

 In Kansas City, formal evictions are processed through the county.
 Typically, the landlord will file an eviction, post a summons notice, and then both the landlord and the tenant will arrive at landlord-tenant dockets in county court where a judgement is made.
 Tara’s research found that of the 6,952 eviction cases heard in 2017 in Jackson County, there were only 18 in which the tenant won.

 When it comes to eviction, Tara says Kansas City is considered neither the worst nor the best in the country.
 From what she’s discovered, the local eviction problem looks similar to that of cities like Milwaukee, Cleveland, St. Louis and Denver.
 Tara explained that she has yet to come across a city that is doing “particularly well” in terms of finding a solution, but she believes this means Kansas City has an opportunity to lead the country towards change.